tianer2820/FRC-Operation-Based-System/README.md

 To start a new operation, you need to make a new instance of the operation and send it to the OpManager by `startOperation()`.
 The OpManager is accessable through the Context object if you are inside a operation.
 You can also call `this.runOperation()` inside a operation.
 This will block until the new operation is done and return the end state of the operation, so you should only use instant-finishing operation with it.

 To interrupt an operation, call `operation.interrupt()`.
 It will finish up and be removed from the OpManager list.

+# Starting the Robot
+Usually you need to "manually" start several operations in the `Robot.java` when the robot boots.
+After this, you can let these operations start new operations.
+To terminate all operations (like when the robot is switched from Auto to Teleop), you can call `OpManager.interruptAll()` or `OpManager.interruptNonDaemon()`, depending on what you want.

+# TODOs
+- add helper classes like sequential/parallel operations
+- add helper classes on reading handle input and using motor output (a little out of scope, maybe in another project)